amycin/-IR/README.md

 Acknowledgments: This work, including the Fishtail tuning system and the ideas of carved waveforms, was inspired by conversations with collaborators and muses (codenamed Majorana and ∆IR among others).
 In many ways, it is a gift to those inspirations – a realization of shared dreams about what music could be.
 The developers express deep gratitude to those who sparked the vision, and look forward to the community’s engagement with these new tools and concepts.
 Together, we are guiding each other into the future of sound.

-Sources: The technical concepts and implementations discussed are drawn from the Fishtail design notes and SuperCollider code documentation ￼ ￼ ￼ ￼, from psychoacoustic research on loudness and spectral perception ￼, and from sound synthesis literature on creating fat ensemble tones via modulation and detuning ￼ ￼ ￼.
-The SuperCollider tutorial by M. Polishook was referenced for the noise-carving example ￼.
+Sources: The technical concepts and implementations discussed are drawn from the Fishtail design notes and SuperCollider code documentation ￼ ￼ ￼ ￼, from psychoacoustic research on loudness and spectral perception ￼, and from sound synthesis literature on creating fat ensemble tones via modulation and retuning and scordatura.
+The SuperCollider tutorial by M. Polishook was referenced for the noise-carving example.
 These sources and practical experiments form the foundation of the approach described above.